-During the first half of the year, students learn about what it means to be a scientist, patterns of the sun, moon, and stars, and are introduced to computer science.
-During the second half of the year, students study habitats and the plants and animals that live in them.
-First graders' curiosity with the natural world makes plants and pollinators the perfect subjects for in-depth study.
+During the first half of the year, students learn about what it means to be a scientist, are introduced to computer science, and investigate light and sound waves.
+During the second half of the year, students study habitats and the plants and animals that live in them, as well as the importance of pollinators.
+First graders' curiosity with the natural world makes plant and animal life cycles the perfect subjects for in-depth study.